 - Language, voice awareness & learning methods

-- Actual teaching practice
+- Practice teaching

 Included in the coursework: The 200 hour training is comprised of 140 hours of teacher/student classroom hours and 60 hours of independent study (6 hours self-selected workshops/trainings with RYT teacher of choice + 54 hours of self-study including but not limited to assigned readings, personal asana practice and assigned homework), to be completed over a 6 month period.

 All students of yoga with a desire and dedication to learn about the practice encouraged to apply.
-As a teacher trainee, plan on :

-- Enjoying a healthy home practice.
+- Enjoy a home practice.